 When a stock market correction arrives, with it comes an opportunity to buy stocks on sale.
 The caveat is that you can’t just buy any random stock and expect that stock to rise with the eventual rebound in the broader market.

-Here are a few tips that can drastically increase your ability to reap short-term capital gains.
+With a correction ongoing and some sectors working to put in a bottom, here are a few tips that can drastically increase your ability to reap short-term gains.

 3 Tips for Buying Low in a Stock Market Correction